sovaa/sovaa.github.io/_posts/2015-5-12-production-ready-spam-classifier-from-scratch.md

 title: Production Ready Spam Classifier From Scratch
 ---

-I recently had the opportinuity to solve an issue with spammers for our products.
-The products community sites with the ability for users to send messages to each others, and quite many of these messages are spam users creating accounts and sending bait messages to other users to make them visit certain sites or to get their email addresses.
-The previous solution has been a simple list of keywords that when used would automatically block the user.
-This solution has many drawbacks, since spammers can easily circumvent a keyword 'funsite.com' with 'f u n s i t e . c o m'.
-This has caused the list of keywords to grow and grow, year after year, and currently contains over a thousand of these keywords, and whenever a user sends a message, a check is made against this table, which is neither scalable nor accurate, so we needed a better solution.
+I recently had the opportunity to solve an issue with spammers for our products.
+The products are community sites where users can send messages to each other.
+Many of these messages are from spammers, trying to make others visit websites or to get their emails.
+Before, a list of keywords was maintained.
+If a message contains one of these keywords, that user would automatically be blocked.
+This solution has many drawbacks, since spammers can easily circumvent e.g. 'funsite.com' with 'f u n s i t e . c o m'.
+This has caused the list of keywords to grow and grow, year after year.
+Currently it contains over a thousand of these keywords.
+When a user sends a message, it is checked against this table, which is neither scalable nor accurate.
+We needed a better solution.

-The final implementation is an asynchronous streaming classifier using [Apache Spark](http://spark.apache.org/) running on [Apache Hadoop](http://hadoop.apache.org/) using Yarn, with incomming messages being read from an [Apache Kafka](http://kafka.apache.org/) cluster.
-The pre-trained models are stored in HDFS and each Spark worker downloads the models to their local storage upon startup and loads them into memory.
-The classifier's predictions are sent to a queue for the different communities to consume and decide what they want to do with the information given.
+The new solution is an asynchronous streaming classifier using [Apache Spark](http://spark.apache.org/) running on [Apache Hadoop](http://hadoop.apache.org/) using Yarn.
+Incoming messages are being read from an [Apache Kafka](http://kafka.apache.org/) cluster.
+The models are stored in HDFS, and each Spark node downloads these models upon boot and loads them in memory for each worker on that node.
+The classifier's predictions are sent to a queue for communities to consume from.
+Then the communities can decide what they want to do with the information given.

 ![architecture](/images/spam-hdfs.png)

-Most of the information in this post is theory and not too much concrete examples and code, since I'm not at liberty to share everything.
+A lot of information in this post is theory, since I'm not at liberty to share everything.

-The first part of this post is about how to manually label a large amount of unlabelled raw messages as either spam or ham to later be used as training data for the actual classifier which is described in part two.
+The first part of this post talks about how to manually label a large amount of raw messages as either spam or ham.
+This labelled data is then used as training data for the classifier which is described in part two.
 The third part will deal with how to run the classifier in a production environment consisting of Kafka, Zookeeper, HDFS and Spark.
-Finally, the fouth part will talk about how to visualize and evaluate the streaming classifier.
+Finally, the fourth part will talk about how to visualize and evaluate the classifier.

 * This line is a placeholder to generate the table of contents {:toc}

 ## Labelling training data

-I will assume you already have a database dump of actual messages sent in your production environment.

-For our purposes, the training data will reside in MySQL so we can more easily manage and improve the training data over time through a web interface.
+The training data will be stored in MySQL so we can easily improve the data over time through an interface.
 The table structure I'll be using looks like the following:

 ```sql
 CREATE TABLE `training` (